facebook/zstd/zstd_compression_format.md

 - Sequences section

 ### Prerequisite
-For proper decoding, a compressed block requires access to following elements :
+To decode a compressed block, it's required to access to following elements :
-- Previous decoded blocks, up to a distance of `windowSize`, or all previous blocks in the same frame "single segment" mode.
+- Previous decoded blocks, up to a distance of `windowSize`, or all frame's previous blocks in "single segment" mode.
 - List of "recent offsets" from previous compressed block.
+- Decoding tables of previous compressed block for each symbol type (literals, litLength, matchLength, offset)

-### Compressed Literals
+### Literals section

 Literals are compressed using order-0 huffman compression.
 During sequence phase, literals will be entangled with match copy operations.
 All literals are regrouped in the first part of the block.
-They can be decoded first, and then copied during sequence operations, or they can be decoded on the flow, as needed by sequences.
+They can be decoded first, and then copied during sequence operations, or they can be decoded on the flow, as needed by sequence commands.

 | Header | (Tree Description) | Stream1 | (Stream2) | (Stream3) | (Stream4) |
 | ------ | ------------------ | ------- | --------- | --------- | --------- |